cbredesen/chrisbredesen.com/themes/tranquilpeak/docs/user.md

             title: Search
             url: /#search
             icon: search
-            # `st-search-show-outputs` classes are used to open swiftype search window
+            # `open-algolia-search` classes are used to open algolia search window
-            class: t-search-show-outputs
+            class: open-algolia-search
         about:
             title: About me
             url: /#about